Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study B: Transfer Learning

-Here, the free parameters are $\psi = \{\bar{w}, \bar{V}, \bar{\sigma}_q \}$.
-To fit to data, we estimate $\psi$ and $\eta = \{\tau, \lambda\}$ values that optimize the ELBo or the DE ELBo.
+\textbf{ELBO-based training.} Given a training set, we optimize $\psi, \eta$ to maximize the ELBO or our DE-ELBO via Alg.~\ref{alg:deelbo}.
 We evaluate the KL term inside each objective in closed-form, as both prior and $q$ are Gaussian.
 To evaluate the expected log-likelihood term, we use Monte Carlo averaging of $S$ samples from $q$ \citep{xu2019variance,mohamed2020monte}.
-We further use the \emph{reparameterization trick} to obtain gradient estimates of $\nabla_\psi J$ \citep{blundell2015weight}.
-We find just one sample($S$=1) per training step is sufficient and fast.
+We find that just one sample ($S=1$) per training step is sufficient and fast.
+We use the \emph{reparameterization trick}~\citep{blundell2015weight} to obtain gradient estimates for this likelihood term.